Facebook Stories: Tools

-Facebook is the first app to get animated face filters.
+Facebook is the first app to have animated face filters.
 The company worked with artists Hattie Stewart and Douglas Coupland to design original filters for the Facebook app.
-To access lenses, swipe up and down but users have to apply them before recording or taking a picture, which is a key difference between Facebook stories and Snapchat.
-As well as video stories being 20 seconds and being able to replay a friends direct message.
+To access lenses, swipe up and down, but users have to apply them before recording or taking a picture, which is a key difference between Facebook stories and Snapchat.
+As well as video stories being 20 seconds and being able to replay a friend's direct message.

 List of what is included in Facebook Camera: